motibytes/motibytes.github.io/_spiritdir/2020-01-01-Killing-Fear.md

 layout: post
 ---

-In the Name of Jesus Christ, the Risen One, and in the Name of a Son of God Tyler James Kavanaugh, and by the Power of the Living Holy Spirit of God, and the Power of My Will, I Pray to the Highest Power of Love to bind all fear from my reality, Now, forever.
+In the Name of Jesus Christ, the Risen One, and in the Name of a Son of God [redacted], and by the Power of the Living Holy Spirit of God, and the Power of My Will, I Pray to the Highest Power of Love to bind all fear from my reality, Now, forever.

 I Ask as a Son of God to be Love, to be made Love, to be made Aware of Perfect Love.